[EN] - Creating a cluster with CoreOS and Docker

 The first thing I did was create two instances EC2 using CoreOS, for

-this I used the stable image ami-3e750856
+this I used the stable image ami-3e750856 containing one of the

 latest versions of CoreOS and Docker: